verhovsky/cli/docs/content/configuring-npm/package-json.md

 #### Git URLs as Dependencies

-Git urls are of the form:
+Git URLs are of the form:

 ```bash
 <protocol>://[<user>[:<password>]@]<hostname>[:<port>][:][/]<path>[#<commit-ish> | #semver:<semver>]